manulera/ShareYourCloning_backend/readme.md

 ### Local installation

 You should have python 3.9 installed in your machine.
-For the management of the dependencies I used `pipenv`, if you don't have it:
+For the management of the dependencies `pipenv` is used, if you don't have it:

 ```
 pip install pipenv